hellange/shuttlexpress_linuxcnc/README.md

 I'm sure that I had seen it before, but it was only until I read the last post by "mudnaes" I realized that the John Dammeyers post actually contained an attachment.

 I tested it out at it gaves some errors.
-I fixed those at it worked!
+I fixed those and it worked!
 If I had read the last post by "mudnaes" carefully I would have seen that he mentions those errors:
 "If you dont have A-axis just comment out anything to do with joint.3.
 If you dont, you will get an error when starting LinuxCNC."

-Anyway, I've pushed this file to github.
+Anyway, I've pushed this file to github to keep it stored somewhere.
 But John Dammeyer deserves all credit.